-5% of the Recognized designation amount to be divided equally between non-eligible teachers who earned "proficient" in all domains 3&3 of T-TESS, and paraprofessionals who are (a) student-facing instructional staff and (b) earn "satisfactory" on their yearly evaluation on each campus where teachers earn a designation/allotment for a maximum payment not to exceed \$2000 dollars per teacher and paraprofessional.
+5% of the Recognized designation amount to be divided equally between non-eligible teachers who earned "proficient" in all dimensions of Domains 2 & 3 in T-TESS Cycle, and paraprofessionals who are (a) student-facing instructional staff and (b) earn "satisfactory" on their yearly evaluation on each campus where teachers earn a designation/allotment for a maximum payment not to exceed \$2000 dollars per teacher and paraprofessional.
 If there are any remaining funds, they will be divided equally among the teachers who earned the designation.